-It is important to check that the cooler is mounted properly to ensure that the cooler can do its job.
+It is important to check that the cooler is mounted properly to ensure it can do its job.

-If there’s a gap between the CPU cooler’s heatsink contact area and the CPU itself, overheating will occur very quickly.
+Overheating will occur quickly if there’s a gap between the CPU cooler’s heatsink contact area and the CPU itself.

 How is CPU overheating diagnosed?

 CPU overheating is diagnosed with an application.
 You may try free software like Core Temp, Real Temp, Speed Fan, HWMonitor, HWiNFO, Speccy, CPU Thermometer, Open Hardware Monitor, and AIDA64.
-Then, detect the cause and fix it to cool the CPU.
+Then, detect the cause and fix it to cool it.

 One practical way to diagnose an overheating CPU is by reviewing the activities preceding a temperature spike.

 Suppose your CPU is too hot even when you have closed all non-system processes.
 In that case, the culprit is probably hardware-related.

 The problem usually has something to do with the fan, heatsink, thermal paste, or mainboard.

 Also, you should check for overclocking and customized fan settings.